alukosdev/ccsp/guidance/owasp-top-10.md

 | Top 10:2021 | :white_check_mark: | 5 |
 | Top 10:2017 | :white_check_mark: | 6 |

-> Text below this needs to be cited.

-+++ Prevention
-- Secure settings should be defined, implemented, and maintained, as defaults are well known to attackers.
-- Software should be patched regularly to keep it up to date.
-- Software settings should be kept up to date.
-+++
 ==- Sensitive Data Exposure
 +++ Notable CWEs
 +++ Attack Scenarios